-Awareness Training and Policy and Reporting Training is required for everyone.
+Awareness Training (PDF) and Policy and Reporting Training is required for everyone.
 Currently we are using United Educators as a resource for awareness training while the policy and reporting training is through Google Drive.
 (Policy Section 5.4)

 The awareness training for employees and volunteers that do not work with minors is approximately 10 minutes long and is currently a one-time training.
 While the awareness training for employees and volunteers that work directly with minors will have a longer training and will need to repeat the training annually.